 Students who do not meet the MOE requirements for attendance at school will not be promoted to the next grade.

-Students who receive Learning Support services will be considered individually and are not required to meet the expectations laid out in the Policy above.
+Learning Support students: students who receive Learning Support services will be considered individually and are not required to meet the expectations laid out in the Policy above.